rvicedomini/muset/README.md

 # muset

-A collection of C++ utilities to construct a unitig matrix from sequencing data.
+A pipeline for building an abundance unitig matrix from a list of FASTA/FASTQ files.

 + [Installation](#installation)
   - [Conda installation](#conda-installation)